Inangahua Junction: PHAT Music Festival

-Inangaha was the host of the PHAT New Year's Eve music festivals.
+Inangahua was the host of the PHAT New Year's Eve music festivals.
 PHAT07, PHAT08, PHAT09, PHAT10 (with Australian band Pendulum and NZers Black Seeds, Kora, Salmonella Dub, Tiki and Concord Dawn), PHAT11 featured New Zealand and many international acts.
 PHAT is held on flat clearings surrounded by native bush on Rough Creek Road, off Browns Creek Road, south of Inangahua and owned by the Storer family.
 Approximately 5000 people attend the PHAT music festivals, with 48+ hours of continuous performance on two stages.

 The other annual event held on the Inangahua site was PHAT MOON, a slightly smaller version of the bigger New Year's Eve's event.

 PHAT MOON was held over Easter weekend.
 The music runs for 24 hours, but people are invited to come and camp the night before.

 This ceased quite a few years ago; the site has returned to being a farm.